 Paclitaxel stabilizes microtubules and as a result, interferes with the normal breakdown of microtubules during cell division.
 Together with docetaxel, it forms the drug category of the taxanes.
 It was the subject of a notable total synthesis by Robert A. Holton.

 As well as offering substantial improvement in patient care, paclitaxel has been a relatively controversial drug.
 There was originally concern because of the environmental impact of its original sourcing, no longer used, from the Pacific yew.
 In addition, the assignment of rights, and even the name itself, to Bristol-Myers Squibb were the subject of public debate and Congressional hearings.

-cancer, lung cancer.
-It is also used in the treatment of Kaposi's
+Paclitaxel is approved in the UK for ovarian cancer, breast cancer, lung cancer.
+It is also used in the treatment of Kaposi's sarcoma.

 The cost to the NHS per patient in early breast cancer, assuming four cycles of treatment, is about $6000.

-clinical uses to paclitaxel.
+The closely related taxane docetaxel has a similar set of clinical uses to paclitaxel.
 It is marketed under the name of Taxotere.

 Much of the clinical toxicity of paclitaxel is associated with the solvent Cremophor in which it is dissolved for delivery.